ievgrafov/gnuplotrb/_posts/2015-05-23-before-coding-starts.md

 As I already mentioned in my proposal, I was going to setup continuos integration tools for my repository.
 During my preparations to coding phase I worked on installing gnuplot 5.0 at [Travis CI](https://travis-ci.org/) virtual machine and successed.

 I also wrote some tests with RSpec.
 This tests are based on [examples](https://github.com/dilcom/pilot-gnuplot/tree/master/samples) I already have.
-All of them use both command line and gem to plot some graphs and them compare them pixel-by-pixel.
-Test considered as passed if comparison found no different pixels.
+All of them use both command line and gem to plot some graphs and them compare them using [ChunkyPNG](http://chunkypng.com/)'s #eql? method.
+Test considered as passed if images are equal.

 So anytime the project may be checked for such characteristics as: